BLOG

 What are you Looking for in Your Relationship?

-Sometimes you may look at your marriage and think “This is not what I signed up for.”
-I was expecting: She would cook dinner every night.
+Sometimes you may look at your marriage and think, “This is not what I signed up for.”
+I was expecting her to cook dinner every night.
 He would take long walks with me.
 We would go out more.
 We would stay at home more.
 We would have people over every weekend.
 We would take mini vacations every weekend.
 He would help me around the house.
 She wouldn’t mind my friends coming over every game night.
 We would spend holidays with my family.
 We would make our own traditions.
-I was expecting that he would ……… (fill in the blank).
-I was expecting she would……. (fill in the blank).
+I was expecting that he would (fill in the blank).
+I was hoping she would (fill in the blank).
 And the list could go on and on.

-Expectations are things you are looking for, things you are hoping will happen, things you are anticipating will come to pass or looking for something to happen a certain way and if it doesn’t, you are disappointed.
-Everyone has expectations and they probably vary from person to person because all of us are different and have had different life experiences.
+Expectations are things you are looking for, things you are hoping will happen, things you are anticipating will come to pass, or looking for something to happen a certain way, and if it doesn’t, you are disappointed.
+Everyone has expectations, and they likely vary from person to person because we are all different and have had different life experiences.
 There is nothing wrong with expectations.
 They give us something to look forward to.

 Not having your expectation met can cause frustration.
 If you are irritated because an expectation has not been met, you may need to evaluate the situation.
 Here are four things to ask yourself:

-First, have you talked to your spouse about the expectation?
-Are you expecting them to do something that you have not verbalized and they don’t even know that is a need or want in your life?
-Expectations should be discussed with your spouse.
+First, have you discussed the expectation with your spouse?
+Are you expecting them to do something that you have not verbalized, and they don’t even know that it is a need or want in your life?
+Your expectations must be discussed with your spouse.
 Their opinion does matter, especially when the expectation involves them.

 Second, is your expectation realistic?
-Your expectation may seem perfectly doable and valid to you but another person could see it from a totally different perspective.
-When your expectations are unrealistic it gets you into trouble because it makes you start questioning your decisions, yourself and whether your spouse cares for you.
-I am not talking about a long grocery list of things because you are not trying to get your spouse to comply to your every wish and command.
+Your expectation may seem perfectly doable and valid to you, but another person could see it from a totally different perspective.
+When your expectations are unrealistic, it gets you into trouble because it leads you to start questioning your decisions, yourself, and whether your spouse truly cares for you.
+I am not talking about a long grocery list of things because you are not trying to get your spouse to comply with your every wish and command.

 One of my expectations was simple, I thought.
-I’m so glad my husband thought so too.
-My expectation was when went on vacation that we would clean the house before we left.
-This was something simple I thought, I’m so glad my husband thought so to.
-I didn’t want to come home to a dirty house, a pile of laundry, a pile of dishes, or vacuuming.
+I’m so glad my husband thought so, too.
+I expected that when we went on vacation, we would clean the house before we left.
+I thought this was something simple, and I’m so glad my husband thought the same.
+I didn’t want to come home to a dirty house, a pile of laundry, a pile of dishes, or vacuuming to do.
 Who wants to start working right when they step in the door after being on vacation?
 Not me.
-Even when I have gone on vacations with girlfriends, my husband has the house spit-shined when I come home and I love it!
-He knows that is important to me and I really appreciate it.
+Even when I have gone on vacations with girlfriends, my husband has the house spit-shined when I come home, and I love it!
+He knows that it is important to me, and I really appreciate it.

 Third, why is the expectation important?
 Understanding brings clarity to a situation.
-Mindreading is never good because most of the time we are wrong.
-We may think we know something but if it involves the other person, ask them because they definitely know why they need something.
-Asking them may cause you to look at the situation from another perspective.
+Mind-reading is never good because most of the time, we are wrong.
+We may think we know something, but if it involves another person, ask them because they likely know why they need it.
+Asking them may cause you to view the situation from a different perspective.
 Listen to understand.

 Fourth, has the expectation changed?
-If a person can no longer do the expectation, they need to talk to their partner and tell them why it is not feasible anymore.
-If you used to cook every day but now your work hours have changed and now you don’t get home until much later, the expectations may need to be readjusted.
-You now have to figure out another plan for meals.
+If a person can no longer meet the expectation, they should talk to their partner and explain why it is no longer feasible.
+If you used to cook every day but now your work hours have changed, and you don’t get home until much later, the expectations may need to be readjusted.
+You now need to devise an alternative plan for meals.
 There are lots of options.
-You could order take out, go to a restaurant, pick something up on the way home, throw something in the crockpot before you leave, or prep meals weekly.
-Also, if you no longer want something done that you have previously asked, you should let your partner know.
-These four things are a good place to start in evaluating your expectations.
+You could order takeout, go to a restaurant, pick something up on the way home, throw something in the crockpot before you leave, or prep meals for the week.
+Additionally, if you no longer wish for something to be done that you previously requested, please inform your partner.
+These four things are a good starting point for evaluating your expectations.

 Negotiate your expectations.
 Make expectations a win/win in your relationship.
-Some may be doable, some may be unrealistic.
-Make it were both parties are getting something.
+Some may be feasible, while others may be unrealistic.
+Ensure that both parties benefit from the arrangement.
 It is unrealistic that one person gets everything they want and the other person gets nothing.
-Be open to meeting some of the important wants and needs of your partner.
+Be open to meeting some of your partner’s important wants and needs.

-What you are getting in your relationship now may not be what you signed up for, however, did you ever think that your spouse is thinking the same thing?
-Make sure you are communicating with one another openly and honestly about what your likes, dislikes, wants, and needs are.
+What you are getting in your relationship now may not be what you signed up for; however, did you ever think that your spouse is thinking the same thing?
+Ensure that you communicate openly and honestly with one another about your likes, dislikes, wants, and needs.

 BECOME A STUDENT OF YOUR SPOUSE

-Why do people go to school whether it be college, trade school or on-line.
-People go to school so that hopeful they can better themselves so that they can live the life they want.
+Why do people go to school, whether it be college, trade school, or online?
+People attend school to improve themselves, so they can live the life they desire.

-When you are attending school, other things have to be put on the back burner and during that time you are focused on how much time you are reading your lessons, how much time you are studying the subject at hand.
-You put the time in because you want to get a good grade.
+When you are attending school, other things have to be put on the back burner, and during that time, you are focused on how much time you spend reading your lessons and studying the subject at hand.
+You put in the time because you want to earn a good grade.
 Most people want an “A” in class.
-An “A” says I know the material and hopeful not just know the material but also understand the material.
+An “A” means I know the material, and I hope not just to know the material, but also to understand it.

 My challenge to you is to become a STUDENT of your SPOUSE.

-One definition I looked up said a student is a person formally engaged in learning, a pupil; a person who studies, investigates or examines thoughtfully.
+One definition for a student is a person formally engaged in learning, a pupil; a person who studies, investigates, or examines thoughtfully.

-Do you study your spouse, do you know their likes, their dislikes, their goals, their dreams, their fears, and their aspirations?
-In order to know these things about your spouse, you have to study them, you must seek to understand them, and learn to communicate with them.
+Do you study your spouse?
+Do you know their likes, their dislikes, their goals, their dreams, their fears, and their aspirations?
+To understand these things about your spouse, you must study them, seek to understand them, and learn to communicate effectively with them.
 No one should know more about your mate than you do.

-In order for your marriage to be fulfilling, you must become a student of your spouse to find out what makes them tick and what ticks them off.
-Studying your spouse will cause you to have a more intimate relationship with them.
+For your marriage to be fulfilling, you must become a student of your spouse to understand what makes them tick and what ticks them off.
+Studying your spouse can lead to a more intimate relationship with them.
 So get to studying!

 What Makes a Healthy Marriage?
 Pt 1

-Think about how your body needs certain vitamins, minerals and exercise for it to function at its optimum potential.
-A healthy marriage doesn’t just happen, it doesn’t happen by osmosis.
-If you want your marriage to grow, thrive and be healthy, certain ingredients should be present.
+Consider how your body requires specific vitamins, minerals, and exercise to function at its optimal potential.
+Your marriage also requires certain ingredients to flourish.
+A healthy marriage doesn't just happen; it doesn't happen by osmosis.
+If you want your marriage to grow, to thrive, and be healthy, certain ingredients should be present.

 If you ask different people what it takes to have a healthy marriage, you may get several different answers.
-Here are 4 ingredients which will help you get on the path to a healthy marriage:
+Here are four ingredients that will help you get on the path to a healthy marriage:

 Commitment

-When you said “I do” you made a commitment (a promise, a vow, a pledge) to be with your spouse through the thick and thin, good and bad, and sickness and health.
+When you said “I do”, you committed (a promise, a vow, a pledge) to be with your spouse through the thick and thin, good and bad, and sickness and health.
 This means you are in it for the long haul; you are not looking for a way out.
-Instead you are looking for ways to enhance the relationship, ways to work with your spouse not against your spouse.
-So recommit to the marriage, yourself, and your spouse that whatever comes, whatever goes it will not shake the foundation of your marriage.
+Instead, you are looking for ways to enhance the relationship, ways to work with your spouse, not against your spouse.
+So recommit to the marriage, recommit to yourself, and your spouse that whatever comes, whatever goes, it will not shake the foundation of your marriage.

 Responsibility